Validation Application Checklist

 The appropriate fee.
 Please note.
 Consideration of your application will not commence until the fee is received by the Council.
-You can pay by credit or debit card if submitting your application on-line, by phoning 01253 658658 or in person when you submit your application.
+You can pay by credit or debit card if submitting your application on-line.
+If submitting forms directly to the council you can pay here, by phoning 01253 658658 or in person when you submit your application.
 You may also pay by cheque, however we will not begin processing your application until your payment has been cleared by our bank.

 In addition, where Ownership Certificates B, C or D have been completed, notice(s) as required by Article 6 of the Town and Country Planning (General Development Procedure) Order 1995 must be given and/or published in accordance with this Article.